Richard Coke: Reconstruction

 In 1865, Coke was appointed a Texas district court judge, and in 1866, he was elected as an associate justice to the Texas Supreme Court.
 The following year, the military Governor-General Philip Sheridan removed Coke and four other judges as "an impediment to reconstruction", in pursuit of unionist Reconstruction policies.
 The removal of the five judges became a cause célèbre and made their names famous, synonymous in the public eye with resistance to Union occupation.

 Richard Coke leveraged resentment at Union occupation to construct a Democratic electoral coalition that ruled Texas for more than 100 years.
 Through Ku Klux Klan attacks, intimidation, and public lynching of Black voters and their white allies, Coke's coalition re-established conservative white control of Texas in the 1870s.
-Disfranchisement of Black Texans was maintained with poll taxes and white primaries.
-The number of black voters decreased sharply from more than 100,000 in the 1890s to 5,000 in 1906.
+In the following decades, disfranchisement of Black Texans was maintained with poll taxes and white primaries and the number of black voters would decrease sharply from more than 100,000 in the 1890s to 5,000 by 1906.